conan-io/docs/tutorial/creating_packages/other_types_of_packages/toolchain_packages.rst

     linked, interpreter /lib/ld-linux-aarch64.so.1, for GNU/Linux 3.7.0, with debug_info,
     not stripped

-We composed the already existing profile with other profile that just has the ``tool_requires`` added:
+We composed the already existing profile with another profile called ``arm-toolchain`` that just has the ``tool_requires`` added:

 .. code-block:: ini